napari/napari/examples/dev/slicing/README.md

 # Slicing examples

 The examples in this directory are for developers to test various aspects of layer slicing.
-These are primarily designed to aide in the async effort ([NAP 4](../../../docs/naps/4-async-slicing.md)).
+These are primarily designed to aid in the async effort ([NAP 4](../../../docs/naps/4-async-slicing.md)).

 ## Examples

 ### Examples of desirable behavior

 These are a set of examples which are easy and non-frustrating to interact in napari without async support.
-We want to ensure that these examples continue to be peformant.
+We want to ensure that these examples continue to be performant.

 * ebi_empiar_3D_with_labels.py [EMPIAR-10982](https://www.ebi.ac.uk/empiar/EMPIAR-10982/)
   * Real-world image & labels data (downloaded locally)